ProjectCoCom/Nibbles/anchor-fm-integration-service/README.md

 ## Overview
 This is a standalone, compartmentalized service for integrating with Anchor.fm.
 It provides functionality for authenticating with Anchor.fm and publishing episodes to the platform.

+This component is completely self-contained and includes all necessary code files to run independently.

 ## Features
 - OAuth 2.0 authentication with Anchor.fm
 - Episode publishing to Anchor.fm